hazadus/flask-demo/README.md

 - - `from app import db`
 - - `db.create_all()`
 - [CodeMy Flask Fridays #9: How to use MySQL instead of sqlite](https://youtu.be/hQl2wyJvK5k)
+- After adding a new column to existing DB table, we need to do the "migrate" thing.
+To do so, in terminal (in venv, of course):
+- - `flask db init`
+- - `flask db migrate -m 'Initial migration'`
+- - `flask db upgrade`